Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

-Note we in this paper define observation-based feature functions on node cliques, and it is possible to define more complex observation-based feature functions on edge cliques and triangle cliques by analyzing the characteristics involving all nodes in edge and triangle cliques.
-In addition, as we do not analyze the characteristics of all node labels, the observation-based feature functions accordingly do not target all types of nodes.
+Note that we in this paper define observation-based feature functions on node cliques, and it is possible to define more complex observation-based feature functions on edge cliques and triangle cliques by analyzing the characteristics involving all nodes in edge and triangle cliques.